yanntrividic/sentiment-analysis-twitter-imdb-csv/README.md

 ## Authors and acknowledgment

 This project was developped by Johan Lagorge, Messie Tanriverdi, Jacky Thay and Yann Trividic in the context of the "Projet Tutoré" course at the Université de Paris.
-Our main supervisor was Dr. Nicoleta Rogovschi and the professor of the course was Pr.
-David Janiszek.
+Our main supervisor was Dr. Nicoleta Rogovschi and the professor of the course was Dr. David Janiszek.

 ## License